yeslogic/prince-docs/docs/styling.md

 -   two values: then the left margin is set equal to the right margin, and the bottom margin is set equal to the top margin;
 -   one value: then all margins are made equal.

-Prince expands the margin properties with [`margin-inside`](css-props.md#prop-margin-inside) and [`margin-outside`](css-props.md#prop-margin-outside), defining the margin respectively on the inside or outside of a spread: inside is on the right when used on a left-facing page, and on left on a right-facing page; outside is on the left when used on a left-facing page, and on the right on a right-facing page.
+Prince expands the margin properties with [`-prince-margin-inside`](css-props.md#prop-prince-margin-inside) and [`-prince-margin-outside`](css-props.md#prop-prince-margin-outside), defining the margin respectively on the inside or outside of a spread: inside is on the right when used on a left-facing page, and on left on a right-facing page; outside is on the left when used on a left-facing page, and on the right on a right-facing page.

 Always keep in mind that `margin-top` and `margin-bottom` of blocks are combined (i.e. "collapsed") into a single margin according to a possibly rather complex behavior known as *margin collapsing*.
 The notable exception is the behavior of margins in [Flex Layout](#flex-layout).

+Prince also supports [page and column floats](#page-and-column-floats) - in some cases, the `margin-top` and `margin-bottom` values of these floats are overwritten by alternative margin value specified with the [`-prince-margin-alt`](css-props.md#prop-prince-margin-alt) property.
+For details, please see [Margins of Page and Column Floats](#margins-of-page-and-column-floats).

 #### Border